Blizzard of 1977: Next seven days

-On Tuesday, February 1, Buffalo Mayor Makowski declared a state of emergency that prohibited nonessential travel.
+On Tuesday, February 1, Buffalo Mayor Stanley Makowski declared a state of emergency that prohibited nonessential travel.
 Violation of the travel ban could potentially result in a US$500 fine and 90 days in jail, which was sufficient to limit the number of people ticketed to 97.
-Following a Monday request by New York Governor Carey, on Tuesday, Tom Casey added Orleans, Genesee, and Wyoming counties in western New York and Jefferson and Lewis counties in northern New York to the emergency declaration.
+Following a Monday request by Governor Carey, on Tuesday, Tom Casey added Orleans, Genesee, and Wyoming counties in western New York and Jefferson and Lewis counties in northern New York to the emergency declaration.
 On Tuesday afternoon, the winds diminished to about 10 mph, and the sun came out.

 On Wednesday, February 2, there was also occasional sun.
 Mail service resumed in the City of Buffalo with the help of six four-wheel drive trucks brought in from Rochester, the first mail delivery since the previous Friday.
 Fuhrmann Boulevard was cleared, allowing workers trapped at the Freezer Queen plant since Friday to leave, and freeing Coast Guard personnel trapped behind 15 ft drifts at the end of the road, who had been stranded by the snow the night before the blizzard (Thursday, January 27).
 In addition, many major roads in the city were completely cleared Wednesday, including South Park Avenue, Delaware and Tupper.

 Thursday morning, February 3, Mayor Makowski lifted the travel ban without consulting state or federal officials, and many people drove into Buffalo.
 They found the parking lots were not cleared, so left their cars in the roads.
 This turned many four-lane roads into two-lane roads.
 The NWS had forecast snow for Thursday, and the new snow arrived accompanied by winds, resulting in near-zero visibility and some areas claiming worse conditions than the previous Friday when the blizzard initially struck.
 A state of emergency continued or was declared in additional areas, including Alden, Brant, Evans, Lancaster, Newstead, North Collins, Wales, and West Seneca.
 Many roads in southern Erie County, as well as Niagara, Chautauqua, and Wyoming counties, were drifted shut.
 At midnight Thursday, Buffalo's driving ban was put back in place.

 Under pressure from many levels of elected government officials to declare blizzard-affected regions major disaster areas, President Carter sent his son, James Earl (Chip) Carter, and special presidential advisor, Margaret Costanza, to survey the situation on Friday, February 4; the visit included traveling to Buffalo, Lancaster and Cheektowaga.